firebolt-db/godocs/docs/sql_reference/commands/queries/select.md

 SELECT [ ALL | DISTINCT ] {<select_expression> [, ...]}
 ```

-The SELECT list defines the columns that it returns.
-Each `<select_expression>` in the SELECT list can be either expression, or wildcards.
+The `SELECT` list defines the columns that it returns.
+Each `<select_expression>` in the `SELECT` list can be either an individual expression or a wildcard.

 {: .note}
->Selecting **only** [partitioned](../../../Overview/working-with-tables/working-with-partitions.md) or [virtual columns](../../../Guides/loading-data/working-with-external-tables.md#using-metadata-virtual-columns) is currently not supported in Firebolt.
-Selecting a combination of partitioned/virtual columns and regular columns is supported.
+You cannot select **only** [partitioned](../../../Overview/working-with-tables/working-with-partitions.md) or [virtual columns](../../../Guides/loading-data/working-with-external-tables.md#using-metadata-virtual-columns).
+Selecting both partitioned or virtual columns together with regular columns is supported, but selecting only partitioned or virtual columns is not.

 ### SELECT expression